ZBKim/ContourFD-Net/README.md

 ## 🤝 Acknowledgements

-* BUSI Dataset authors for providing the breast ultrasound dataset.
+* BUSI, ISIC2016, BKAI, DSB2018 Dataset authors for providing the breast ultrasound dataset.
 * PyTorch and related open-source libraries used in this project.
+* Part code came from QTseg.

 ---